vmware-archive/AndroidIntelliJStarter/README.md

     (cd submodules/robolectric && ant clean test)

 Also see *Contributing back to Robolectric* below.

+# IntelliJ: Some Manual Configuration
+Open the project in IntelliJ 10.5 or higher.

+## Platform SDKs
+You will likely need to configure IntelliJ's Platform Android SDKs.
+IntelliJ stores Platform SDK configurations somewhere outside of individual projects.
+Upshot: IntelliJ SDKs are not committed in git and you will need to manually add them.

+File => Project Structure

+Platform Settings => SDKs

+Add (plus sign) => Android SDK

+locate and choose ~/android-sdk-mac_x86

+Choose Java SDK 1.6

+Choose your Android SDK.
+If you don't see it there you will need to install it via the Android SDK and AVD Manager.
+See above.

+## Setting AndroidIntelliJStarter's SDK
+Now you need to set the app's SDK.

+File => Project Structure

+Modules => AndroidIntelliJStarter => Dependencies

+Module SDK: choose one.

 # Roboguice
 This project is set up by default to use Roboguice for dependency injection.
 See MySampleApplication.ApplicationModule